ZakiZtraki/AndruinoBeginner/content/lessons/day24/lesson.md

 ### Adding sensor data

 To display the DHT22’s temperature and humidity from Day 15, read the sensor in `handleRoot()` and insert the values into the HTML string.
-Keep in mind that the DHT22 has a **slow sample rate (0.5 Hz)**—readings should be taken no more than once every 2 seconds【860589226677594†L98-L116】.
+Keep in mind that the DHT22 has a **slow sample rate (0.5 Hz)**—readings should be taken no more than once every 2 seconds ([Adafruit DHT guide](https://learn.adafruit.com/dht)).
 For faster sensors, like a photoresistor, you can update the values on each page load or use AJAX for dynamic updates.

 ## 4. Access Point mode (optional)

 If your ESP32 needs to serve a page without an existing router (e.g., at a workshop), use **AP mode**.
 In this mode, the ESP32 creates its own Wi‑Fi network with a configurable SSID and password.
 Devices connect directly to it and access the web page.
-Use `WiFi.softAP(ssid_AP, password_AP)` to start an access point and `WiFi.softAPIP()` to get its IP address.
+Use `WiFi.softAP(ssid_AP, password_AP)` to start an access point and `WiFi.softAPIP()` to get its IP address ([Arduino‑ESP32 WiFi class](https://docs.espressif.com/projects/arduino-esp32/en/latest/api/wifi.html)).

 ## 5. Security considerations